unique-coder-124/Bigram-model/training_data/README.md

 # TRAINING DATA

 ## input.txt
-this is the entire works of shakespear.
+this is the entire works of Shakespeare.

 ## chess.pgn
-comming soon
+coming soon